Make the ULTIMATE Magical Home With Witchy Decorating Ideas & More

 4. The Living or Family Room Made Magical

 The Living Room, aka Family Room, is magical because it is the meeting place of the entire family.
 Make sure the furniture is comfortable, clean and inviting.
 Add photos of the family and ancestors to your walls.
 An ancestor altar is perfect for the family room, so the ancestors see what’s going on in the family’s lives and partake in the daily comings and goings.
 Candles and LED candles set the mood in the evenings.
 Mirrors reflect the light and provide good feng shui for energy.
+And I also provide comfortable throw pillows and blankets – enough for everyone.

 5. The Laundry Room